Arctic circles, domino tilings and square Young tableaux: The variational problem and its solution

-\end{thm} \thethm=\oldthethm We now concentrate our efforts on proving Theorem~\ref{thm-largedevsolution2}.
-First, in the following lemma we recall some basic facts about the space ${\cal G}_y$ and the functional $J$.
+\begin{pf} We now concentrate our efforts on proving Theorem \ref{thm-largedevsolution2}.
+First, in the following lemma we recall some basic facts about the space $\mathcal{G}_y$ and the functional~$J$.
 We omit the proofs, since they are relatively simple and essentially the same claims, with minor differences in the coordinate system, were proved in \cite{pittelromik}.
-(See also \cite{cohnlarsenpropp} where similar facts are proved.)
+(See also \cite{cohnlarsenpropp} where similar facts are proved.) \begin{lemma} \begin{longlist} \item The space $\mathcal{G}_y$ is compact in the uniform norm.